 Q: I am about to make a capital gain of about $200,000 on an investment property I have owned for several years.
 My marginal tax rate is 32.5% and I am an employee, and 43 years old.
 I want to contribute the equivalent of the capital gain to my super, which is not self-managed, so I can save some money for the long run?
 Is this a non-concessional super contribution and thus I can claim it all as a tax deduction, or do I need to contribute an amount that when 15% is taxed and charges taken out, it is the same as the capital gain tax?

 Note that anyone considering ways to minimise tax via pro-active strategies, such as the strategy you are suggesting, should chat to a registered tax agent, usually an accountant.
 An accountant can also assist you in determining if you have access to any other tax-minimisation strategies.

 Concessional contributions are subject to 15% tax upon entry into a super fund (and 30% tax if an individual has an adjusted taxable income of more than $300,000 a year, for the 2016/2017 year, or adjusted taxable income of more than $250,000, from the 2017/2018 year).
-In contrast, non-concessional contributions are not subject to tax upon entry into a super fund, because they are sourced from an individual’s after-tax personal income.
+In contrast, non-concessional contributions (up to a limit) are not subject to tax upon entry into a super fund, because they are sourced from an individual’s after-tax personal income.

 Important: The tax payable on super contributions by a super fund is not linked to the tax that an individual pays on personal income.
 The full concessional contribution, if claimed as a tax deduction, would appear in an individual’s income tax return.
 A self-employed or non-employed individual can only claim deductions for super contributions against assessable income, such as salary, investment income and capital gains.